qiling9760/sep11-freedom-project/tool/learning-log.md

 </scirpt>
 ```

-- Load a sprite from an image.
+- Load a sprite from an image using `loadSprite()`.
 The `amongUsRed` is the sprite name, the `sprites/amongUsRed.jpg` is the sprite image.
 ``` JS
 loadSprite("amongUsRed", "sprites/amongUsRed.jpg");
 ```
+At first, I copied the code `loadSprite("bean", "sprites/bean.png")` from the Kaboom website, but when I run the code, it pop up error and said cannot find `sprites/bean.png`, so I made a `sprites` folder, upload an imgae myself, and change the name of the image.

 - Make a variable for the sprite and give it properties.
 - `add()` assemble a game object from a list of components.